bagridag/tensorflowWorkbook/README.md

 Required libraries:

-- Tensorflow for Python (either CPU or GPU version)
+- Tensorflow for Python (either the CPU or GPU version)
 - Numpy, matplotlib